-Animal caretakers care for the needs of animals.
-They feed, water, groom, bathe, and exercise pets and other nonfarm animals.
+An animal caretaker is someone who cares for the needs of animals.
+They feed, water, groom, bathe, and exercise pets and other non-farm animals.
 Job tasks vary by position and place of work.
 They work in a variety of settings, including kennels, zoos, stables, animal shelters, pet stores, veterinary clinics, and aquariums.
-Some of the work may be physically or emotionally demanding, and the number of work-related injuries and illnesses is higher than the national average.
+Some of the work may be physically and emotionally demanding.

 Would you make a good animal caretaker?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.